mudeitsi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Adds execute permissions to owner, group and others to the file hello
+Sets all permissions to other and none to owner and group